When installing HRV systems the fresh and exhaust air streams should be separated so:

 - Has been independently tested to confirm no cross contamination of air flows

-- Improves energy efficiency of HRV System and building
+- Improves energy efficiency of MVHR System and building

 - Reduces ducting and installation costs